College Major Salary Comparison 2026: Pay, ROI & Job Growth

 Top 20 Highest-Paying Majors: Starting and Mid-Career Salary

 The following table ranks the highest-paying bachelor's degrees by median starting salary, with mid-career earnings for comparison.
-Data is sourced from PayScale's 2025-2026 College Salary Report and BLS Occupational Employment Statistics:
+Data is sourced from PayScale's 2025-2026 College Salary Report, BLS Occupational Employment and Wage Statistics, and NACE Class of 2026 projections for current starting-pay context:

 | Rank | Major | Starting Salary | Mid-Career (10 yr) | Growth |